- 84% response rate

 but I have plenty of various other videos as well!

-I'm a pole fitness instructor specializing in strength tricks, and sometimes I dabble in other circus arts and acro yoga.
-I've also recently started learning wall trampoline!
+I'm a pole fitness instructor specializing in strength tricks, and I also briefly dabbled in other circus arts and acro yoga and wall trampoline.

 I try to seek out unique dishes all over the world, and I've eaten some really crazy/weird/awesome things (such as bull testicles, bull penis, raw horse sashimi, lobster sashimi killed so fresh that it still moves, still-moving octopus tentacles, blowfish sperm sacs, iguana, balut, calf brain cream, and pregnant snails, just to name a few).

-I travel around to go to EDM festivals, and I'm a kandi kid and shuffler (I briefly also started learning poi spinning, but I never got that good, and now I'm out of practice).
+I used to travel around to go to EDM festivals, though I don't go to quite as many anymore.
+I'm a kandi kid and shuffler (I briefly also started learning poi spinning, but I never got that good, and now I'm out of practice).
 Festivals I've been to include: EDC Las Vegas, Nocturnal Wonderland, Escape, Beyond Wonderland SoCal, Sunset Music Festival, Beyond Wonderland Bay Area, TomorrowWorld, EDC Orlando, Sunburn Goa, The Day After Festival, EDC Mexico, EDC New York, Spring Awakening Music Festival, Wasteland, and Ultra Music Festival!
 Come find me at a festival, and I'll give you kandi!

 I also love video games, and my favorite series are Pokemon, Ace Attorney, Professor Layton, Mario Kart, Super Smash Brothers, Star Fox, Paper Mario, Final Fantasy, Shin Megami Tensei, and Persona.
 Also some individual games outside of the series I've mentioned that I love are Mother 3, Ghost Trick, and 999: Nine Hours, Nine Persons, Nine Doors.
 I have a 9999 VR ranking in Mario Kart Wii, and I used to play Pokemon competitively (OU tier) in Generation IV!